MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles.md

 - Copy URL to copy the external URL of the article so you can share it with your customers over channels like chat or email.
 - Provide feedback by selecting the thumbs up or thumbs down icon.
   - Make sure that the knowledge article entity is enabled for feedback.
 To learn more, see [Enable an entity for feedback/ratings](/dynamics365/customer-engagement/customize/enable-entity-feedback).
-  - Customer service agents and customer service managers can create, or view feedback based on their role and privileges on feedback entity.
-Out of the box, customer service agents can create, view, or edit their own feedback only.
-Customer service managers or knowledge managers can view feedback submitted by all agents.
+  - Customer service agents (you) and customer service managers can create or view feedback based on your role and privileges on feedback entity.
+Out of the box, you can create, view, or edit your own feedback only.
+Customer service managers or knowledge managers can view feedback submitted by you.
 - When you select thumbs down, the **Comments** box to provide feedback appears.
 Optionally, provide additional information and reasons for the feedback.

 ### Filter knowledge articles